wohaco/despace/vega_1_2.md

       - introduction of free-floating aerostates into the Venusian atmosphere and subsequent tracking of their movement using a network of ground-based radio telescopes, thereby determining the speed and direction of the wind;
       - direct measurement of atmospheric parameters using sensors placed in the aerostate’s nacelle.
       -
-**Halley’s comet research** − search approach of flyby spacecraft to Halley’s comet with the goal of ballistic movement through the comet’s coma at a short distance from its core; conducting a comprehensive explore of Halley’s comet from the flyby trajectory, including:
+**Halley’s comet research** − search approach of fly‑by spacecraft to Halley’s comet with the goal of ballistic movement through the comet’s coma at a short distance from its core; conducting a comprehensive explore of Halley’s comet from the fly‑by trajectory, including:

    - exploring the structure and dynamics of the near‑core coma region;
    - determination of gas composition in the near‑core region;